uswds/uswds-site/_components/tables/tables.md

             <td data-title="Variant" class="flex-6">usa-table--compact</td>
             <td data-title="Description" class="flex-6">
               <span class="font-lang-3xs">
                 Reduces the row height and vertical spacing to display more table rows within a limited space.
 Should only be used with dense, numerical data, not text content.
-Combines well with scrollable and striped variants, but is not suited for use with stacked variants.
+Pairs well with scrollable and striped variants, but is not suitable for use with stacked variants
               </span>
             </td>
           </tr>